New York City transit fares: Token and change

-There had been issues with "slug" use from the second day of use of very first token.
+There had been issues with "slug" use from the second day of use of the very first token.
 Upon the introduction of the 16 mm "Small Solid" token on July 25, 1953, it was found that F. W. Woolworth Company sold a pack of 16 metallic play money coins for 10 cents, and the play money dimes activated the turnstile mechanism.
 Sidney H. Bingham, General Manager of the NYCTA, stayed up all night with a turnstile mechanism in the Times Square workshop making various adjustments.
 About 2 p.m. the following day, he was successful in finding the correct rejection parameters, and turnstile technicians were sent out to adjust the other turnstiles throughout the Transit System.
-It should also be noted that Bingham was no stranger to the innards of a turnstile—his uncle was Frank Hedley (President of the IRT) who, with assistant James S. Doyle, had patented the first turnstile design for use on the Interborough Rapid Transit in 1921.
+Bingham was no stranger to the innards of a turnstile: his uncle was former IRT president Frank Hedley, who, with assistant James S. Doyle, had patented the first turnstile design for use on the IRT in 1921.

-In the later era of token use it was a common scam to circumvent the payment of fares by jamming the token slot in an entrance gate with paper.
+In the later era of token use, it was a common scam to circumvent the payment of fares by jamming the token slot in an entrance gate with paper.
 A passenger would insert a token into the turnstile, be frustrated when it did not open the gate, and have to spend another token to enter at another gate.
 A token thief would then suck the token from the jammed slot with their mouth.
 This could be repeated many times as long as no police officers spotted the activity.
 Some token booth attendants sprinkled chili powder in the slots to discourage "token sucking".
-Token sucking (also known as stuff 'n' suck) was charged under theft of services, criminal tampering and criminal mischief.
+Token sucking (also known as "stuff 'n' suck") was charged under theft of services, criminal tampering, and criminal mischief.

 Token issues were compounded when transit riders discovered in the early 1980s that tokens purchased for use in the Connecticut Turnpike toll booths were of the same size and weight as New York City Subway tokens.
 Since they cost less than one third as much, they began showing up in subway collection boxes regularly.
 Connecticut authorities initially agreed to change the size of their tokens but later reneged, and the problem went unsolved until 1985, when Connecticut discontinued the tolls on its turnpike.
 At that time, the MTA was paid 17.5 cents for each of more than two million tokens that had been collected during the three-year "token war".

 Tokens were sold until April 13, 2003, after which only MetroCards were used for fare payment.
 Tokens were phased out in 2003 when the fare rose to $2.
 Coins could still be used for fare payment on buses.
-In 2025, the MTA announced that coins would no longer be accepted for fare payment on fare payment starting some time in 2026.
+In 2025, the MTA announced that coins would no longer be accepted for fare payment on buses starting some time in 2026.